 The Tor network anonymizes your traffic by sending it through at least 3 nodes, each of which hides the source of your traffic to make tracing it back to you extremely difficult.
 Each node only knows the next step in the chain and doesn’t know your source IP, meaning that tracking your traffic is nearly impossible.
 Because each node opens an additional layer of encryption, the Tor network uses an onion as its logo.

 The network also provides access to a unique type of website called an .onion site.
 These websites are configured through the Tor network, meaning that their creators can remain completely anonymous if they want to.
-That can lead to some interesting websites (click here to read about the dark web), but it also means that you must use the Tor network to reach them.
+That can lead to some interesting websites, but it also means that you must use the Tor network to reach them.
 Or NordVPN’s Onion over VPN.

 You can access the network using the Tor browser.

 With Onion over VPN, NordVPN creates a seamless connection between its own secure VPN servers and the Tor network.
-After your traffic enters the secure NordVPN network, its is sent to the Tor network instead of our exit server.
+After your traffic enters the secure NordVPN network, its is sent to the Tor network.
 It then bounces through the Tor network and exits normally, reaching your destination.

 One important benefit is that our VPN prevents your ISP or any other snoopers from knowing you’re using the Tor network.
 Surveillance agencies may be interested in tracking Tor users’ actions, so hiding the fact that you’re even using this network is important.